MrBartusek/corkus.py/docs/getting_started/search_routes.rst

 Search Routes
 =============

 Wynncraft API uses a quite unique system for searching things.
-All of the search Routes are divided intro 3 categories
+All of the search routes are divided intro 3 categories:

 :green:`Simple`
     Simple queries perform simple pattern matching and display results.
 These are just